annikazamora/azamora_sidequest_W9/README.md

 ## Authors

 Original code by Karen Cochrane and David Han
-Edited by Annika Zamora, using the Claude Haiku 4.5 GenAI tool.
+Edited by Annika Zamora, using the ChatGPT GenAI tool.

 Annika Zamora, 21075753, azamora